stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

-Since values of type `IO a` are mere descriptions of effectful computations, functions returning such values or taking such values as arguments are still *pure* and referentially transparent.
+Since values of type `IO a` are mere descriptions of effectful computations, functions returning such values or taking such values as arguments are still *pure* and thus referentially transparent.
 It is, however, not possible to extract a value of type `a` from a value of type `IO a`, that is, there is no generic function `IO a -> a`, as such a function would inadvertently execute the side